DaveBlooman/daveblooman.github.io/_posts/2016-09-11-Consul and Service discovery, how it can help.md

 Taking a step back for a moment, this post is aimed at those who don't have a service like this currently and are thinking about it.
 Or perhaps you are a company that wants to know if it is worth the learning time and want to justify implementing a new system like Consul.
 As i've mentioned previously, there are a few reasons to run Consul, but it comes down to how much you already have in place.
 Do you have a health check service, central config store, how do you do load balancing and are you wanting to run [HAProxy](http://www.haproxy.org/) or [NGINX](https://www.nginx.com/) instead of a cloud provider?

-I like to think about it like this, once your cluster is up, all you need to do is write a 10 like JSON file and your service can be automatically be discovered, load balanced, be DNS reachable and have health checks.
+I like to think about it like this, once your cluster is up, all you need to do is write a 10 like JSON file and your service can be automatically discovered, load balanced, be DNS reachable and have health checks.
 I recently rolled out a [Grafana](http://grafana.org/) server, it was based on a AMI bake and once it started I could see it passed health check and could visit the app immediately.
 I could have easily created an route53 entry on an ELB with ASG and EC2 instance and made it the same way, but this assumes a lot about my infrastructure knowledge.

 I recently was setting up a service with another developer and once we had the health check file in place, our goal was simply to get a check light in Consul.
 Once we did, the app was working and we could hit the apps API.
 There are always going to be resources needed for deploying on cloud which may be a more infra team task, but once you have them in place, creating a new service can be as easy as creating a CI job, Docker image or baking an AMI.

 ## Lots More

 Consul has a lot more to offer than I've mentioned, with most people picking and choosing which features to take advantage of.
 If you feel like building your own service, have a look at the [Watches](https://www.consul.io/docs/agent/watches.html) part of the API, it can really help to run custom scripts based on events.
 An example would be sending a slack message when a service goes critical, [example](https://github.com/AcalephStorage/consul-alerts).
-There are also lots of things that plug into Consul, Hashicorp's own [Vault](https://www.vaultproject.io/), by also some cool projects like [Fabio](https://github.com/eBay/fabio) and [Traefik](https://github.com/containous/traefik).
+There are also lots of things that plug into Consul, Hashicorp's own [Vault](https://www.vaultproject.io/), but also some cool projects like [Fabio](https://github.com/eBay/fabio) and [Traefik](https://github.com/containous/traefik).

 You can read the full documentation of Consul here [https://www.consul.io](https://www.consul.io/)